NaN8279/SMCS/README.md

 When the server is ticked, a specific amount of blocks in a 64 * 64 * (level height) radius from every player will be ticked.

 When a block is ticked, it can do a specific action (e.g. dirt turns into grass.)
 What this action is depends on the block.

+# Terrain generation
+There are for terrain types: OVERWORLD, FLAT, FLAT_OVERWORLD and AMPLIFIED.

+## OVERWORLD
+This terrain type is enabled by default.
+It generates a terrain using Perlin Noise.

+It has trees, flower fields, water and ore veins.

+## FLAT
+This terrain type is just a giant stone cube, covered in grass.

+## FLAT_OVERWORLD
+The same as FLAT, but with trees, flower fields, etc.

+## AMPLIFIED
+This terrain type is the same as OVERWORLD, but with higher mountains.

+### Seed
+Everything in world generation depends on the world seed.
+This includes trees, flower fields, ore veins and noise.

+Random block tick does NOT depend on the seed, but is completely random.

+# Java version
+This project is build on Java 11.

+# Credits
+Thanks to Auburn on GitHub for creating the Perlin Noise code used in this code.
+(I tried to create one myself, did not go well...)